warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     9. Go inside 'C:\MailRoot\bin' and run: XMail --install for a manual startup, or: XMail --install-auto for an automatic startup.

-    10. If you have other services that give the same functionality of XMail, that is SMTP, POP3, or Finger servers, you must stop these services.
+    10. If you have other services that provide the same functionality as XMail, that is SMTP, POP3, or Finger servers, you must stop these services.